This is Why

 Fresh food eaters rarely have anything on their teeth.
 All pet industry no matter what you are told, yes, definitely the dry food – as this is all marketing to get you to buy yet another product – sticks to the teeth.
 It is sugar and horrendous for the body.
 It coats the teeth and it is coating all the internal organs too.
 From the pet food industry perspective, this is fabulous as they then can then offer another line of products under “teeth cleaning”.
 These toxic chews are available for you to spend your hard-earned money on.
-I just saw a box of “dental chews’ being paid for and the price was 65.00!!!
-None of which will do the job just hurt your animal as they are filled with “fillers and junk”.
+I recently (2021) witnessed a box of “dental chews’ being purchased for $65.00.
+None of which will do the job, just hurt your animal as these dental chews are filled with “fillers and junk”.

 3. Lack of Vitamin C

 If you do have an animal that is fed well, exercised well, is not exposed to industry, yet a problem with debris on the teeth a.k.a gingivitis exists, then this could be a sign the body is lacking in Vitamin C. Another symptom the body might also be presenting may be constipation.
 If both of these are symptoms are present, then try adding Vitamin C to your animals’ diet and see if this clears up.
 A little at a time as too much will cause diarrhea.
 Your goal will be to see what their level of need is.
 Loose stool tells you to back off to a smaller dose.
 Sourcing from the resources mentioned under supplements is the best idea so you know the product is not full of filler and is quality.
 If the body is presenting other symptoms beyond these two, then the animal definitely needs Zoopharmacognosey support and / or homeopathic support.

 How to Keep Your Animal’s Mouth Clean